Jimdo/schnueffelstueck/README.md

 # Schnüffelstück
 *| < schnueffel > ˈstuːk |* *german* – *snifter valve [noun]*: a valve on a steam engine that allows air in or out.

-A piece of service that extracts realtime metrics from fastly logs and pushes them into your metrics system
+A piece of service that extracts realtime metrics from fastly logs and pushes them into your metrics system.

 ## Installation